jhudsl/AnVIL_Book_Getting_Started/docs/no_toc/02-pis.md

     <img src="02-pis_files/figure-html//1JejmHJHLTF-eywlZs5GUQXb82FCGM5wIUNrbVKlJcrY_g13d748460ee_0_153.png" title="Screenshot of the GCP Project creation dialog.
 The text box labeled &quot;Project name&quot; is highlighted." alt="Screenshot of the GCP Project creation dialog.
 The text box labeled &quot;Project name&quot; is highlighted." width="480" />

 1. You may see an option to choose a location.
-Unless you are part of a larger GCP organization, you can choose “No organization” for the location.
+Unless you are part of a larger GCP organization, you can choose "No organization" for the location.

     <img src="02-pis_files/figure-html//1JejmHJHLTF-eywlZs5GUQXb82FCGM5wIUNrbVKlJcrY_g13d748460ee_0_172.png" title="Screenshot of the GCP Project creation dialog.
 The text box labeled &quot;Location&quot; is highlighted." alt="Screenshot of the GCP Project creation dialog.
 The text box labeled &quot;Location&quot; is highlighted." width="480" />